 The amount of variety at the event is profound and we explain some of the events below.

-Types of Events at the Goodwood Festival of Speed
+What Are Types of Events at The Goodwood Festival of Speed?

 - Hill Climb – The centrepiece of the entire event.
 This 1.16-mile course containing no barriers or fences will showcase a car’s true essence of both modern and heritage cars.